-National Geographic Explorer-in-Residence Wade Davis is an anthropologist, writer, photographer, and filmmaker whose work has taken him from the Amazon to Tibet, from Africa to Australia, and from Polynesia to the Arctic.
-He has lived for extended periods among indigenous communities, learning and recording their complex rituals and customs.
-Wade is the author of 17 bestselling books including The Serpent and the Rainbow (1986), One River (1996), The Wayfinders (2009), and The Sacred Headwaters (2011).
-His latest book, Into the Silence: The Great War, Mallory, and the Conquest of Everest, won the 2012 Samuel Johnson Prize, the top non-fiction prize in the English language.
+Wade Davis holds degrees in anthropology and biology and received his Ph.D. in ethnobotany, all from Harvard University.
+Davis is the author of 15 books including The Serpent and the Rainbow (1986), One River (1996), The Wayfinders (2009), and The Sacred Headwaters (2011).
+His latest book, Into the Silence: The Great War, Mallory, and the Conquest of Everest, won the 2012 Samuel Johnson Prize.
 His many film credits include Light at the Edge of the World, an eight-hour documentary series produced for the National Geographic Channel.
-Wade is one of 20 Honorary Members of the Explorers Club.
-In 2009, he received the Gold Medal from the Royal Canadian Geographical Society for his contributions to anthropology and conservation.
-He is the 2011 recipient of the Explorers Medal, the highest award of the Explorers Club, and the 2012 David Fairchild Medal, the most prestigious award for botanical exploration.
+In 2009 he received the Gold Medal from the Royal Canadian Geographical Society for his contributions to anthropology and conservation, and he is the 2011 recipient of the Explorers Medal, the highest award given by the Explorers Club.

 Born and raised in Italy, photojournalist Massimo Bassano has published his work in National Geographic Traveler and on the National Geographic website, as well as in numerous European publications.
 He regularly teaches National Geographic photography workshops in Tuscany and Venice.
 His acclaimed photography book The Color of Silence detailed the 12 weeks he spent in a little-known Italian monastery.
 Massimo has also traveled and photographed extensively in Europe and Africa.
 Massimo frequently joins photography and other expeditions for National Geographic, and is a favorite with the Society's travelers.